DubFriend/graph.js/README.md

 #GraphJS

-Create a new graph from a list
+Create a new directed graph from a list
 ```javascript
 var graph = new GraphJS([
     { id: 1, data: 'a', link: 2 },